 To identify the current servicer of an FSA loan, access NSLDS and select "Aid."
 Then identify the student and select "Loan History."
 Under "Loan History," the current loan will be listed at the top.
 Use the field "Servicer" to identify the organization to which you will be returning funds.
 Click on the servicer name to access the NSLDS Organizational Contact List page.
-Additional contact information for the loan servicers is available on IFAP under the "Help" menu (Contact Information > Service Centers for Schools > Loan Servicing Centers for Schools-the "MORE" button).
+Additional contact information for the loan servicers is available in the Knowledge Center under the "Topics" menu (Loan Servicing and Collection Information> Loan Servicing Centers for Schools).